e3prom/rVRRPd/README.md

    * Set authentication to the [`RFC2338`]'s (https://tools.ietf.org/html/rfc2338) `Simple Password` authentication method.
    * Set the secret key (or password) to be shared between the virtual routers.
 * When master, install a static default route with a next-hop of `10.240.0.254`.
-* The Client API only allow users listed in the `users` attribute list under the `[api]` section.
+* The Client API only authorize queries from users listed in the `users` list under the `[api]` section.
-  * You can generate user hashed passwords using the `rvrrpd-pw` utility.
+  * You can generate users passwords lines using the [`rvrrpd-pw`](https://github.com/e3prom/rVRRPd/tree/client-api/utils/rvrrpd-pw) utility.

-Finally run the binary executable you just built using the command-line parameter `-m1`, to start the daemon in foreground mode:
+Finally run the executable you just built using the command-line parameter `-m1`, to start the daemon in foreground mode:
 ```bash
 $ sudo rvrrpd -m1 -c conf/rvrrpd.conf
 Starting rVRRPd